-(2) There must be exempt from normal tax any amount received by or accrued to a person as a beneficiary of a government grant if that government grant-

-- (a) is listed in the Eleventh Schedule; or - (b) is identified by the Minister by notice in the Gazette for the purpose of exempting that government grant with effect from a date specified by the Minister in that notice (including any date that precedes the date of that notice), after having regard to- - (i) the implications of the exemption for the National Revenue Fund; and - (ii) whether the tax implications were taken into account in allocating that grant.

-(3) Where during any year of assessment any amount is received by or accrues to a person by way of a government grant as contemplated in subsection (2), other than a government grant in kind, for the acquisition, creation or improvement, or as a reimbursement for expenditure incurred in respect of the acquisition, creation or improvement of-

-- (a) trading stock- - (i) any expenditure incurred in respect of that trading stock allowed as a deduction in terms of section 11 (a); or - (ii) any amount taken into account in respect of the value of trading stock as contemplated in section 22 (1) or (2); or - (b) an allowance asset, the base cost of that allowance asset, must be reduced to the extent that the amount of that government grant is applied for that purpose.
+- (2) There must be exempt from normal tax any amount received by or accrued to a person as a beneficiary of a government grant if that government grant- - (a) is listed in the Eleventh Schedule; or - (b) is identified by the Minister by notice in the Gazette for the purpose of exempting that government grant with effect from a date specified by the Minister in that notice (including any date that precedes the date of that notice), after having regard to- - (i) the implications of the exemption for the National Revenue Fund; and - (ii) whether the tax implications were taken into account in allocating that grant. - (2A) Notwithstanding subsection (2), there must be exempt from normal tax any amount received by or accrued to or in favour of any person from the Government in the national, provincial or local sphere, where- - (a) that amount is granted for the performance by that person of its obligations pursuant to a Public Private Partnership; and - (b) to the extent that person is required in terms of that Public Private Partnership to expend an amount at least equal to that amount in respect of any improvements on land or to buildings owned by any sphere of government or over which any sphere of government holds a servitude. - (3) Where during any year of assessment any amount is received by or accrues to a person by way of a government grant as contemplated in subsection (2) or (2A), other than a government grant in kind, for the acquisition, creation or improvement, or as a reimbursement for expenditure incurred in respect of the acquisition, creation or improvement of- - (a) trading stock- - (i) any expenditure incurred in respect of that trading stock allowed as a deduction in terms of section 11 (a); or - (ii) any amount taken into account in respect of the value of trading stock as contemplated in section 22 (1) or (2); or - (b) an allowance asset, the base cost of that allowance asset, must be reduced to the extent that the amount of that government grant is applied for that purpose.